bobbymart1n/react-taproom/README.md

 * Run `npm start` to start the development server

 ## Notes
-* Notes about unforeseen problems go here
+* Notes about unforeseen problems and questions during the development process go here

 ## Technologies
 * React